A Proof-theoretic Semantics for Intuitionistic Linear Logic: Introduction

-Intuitionistic linear logic~\cite{Girard_LinearLogic_1987} is the intuitionistic fragment of Linear Logic~\cite{Girard_LinearLogic_1987,girard_LLSyntaxAndSemantics}, a logic introduced by J.-Y. Girard.
-Linear logic is characterised by its feature that the general usage of the structural rules is strictly forbidden; their use instead being assigned to two ``structural modalities", each one acting structurally on one side of a sequent.
+Intuitionistic linear logic (ILL)~\cite{Girard_LinearLogic_1987} is the intuitionistic fragment of Linear Logic~\cite{Girard_LinearLogic_1987,girard_LLSyntaxAndSemantics}, a logic introduced by J.-Y. Girard.
+Linear logic is characterised by its feature that the general usage of the structural rules is strictly forbidden; their use instead being assigned to two ``structural modalities'', both having structural rules on only one side of the sequent (and an S4-like Necessitation rule on the other).
 This restriction on the general use of structural rules leads to a splitting of the connectives of classical logic into additive and multiplicative parts.
 For example, the classical connective $\land$ becomes split into the linear connectives $\mand$ and $\aand$; the former governing multiplicative reasoning and the later additive.
-However, more importantly, as now we cannot generally weaken or contract, the notion of reflexivity of the consequence relation of the logic is now sufficiently strong to require that $\Gamma\vdash\varphi$ if and only if $\Gamma=\{\varphi\}$.
-Were $\Gamma$ to contain any other atoms, this would amount to some measure of weakening.
-As a result, each formula can only be used once in a proof (unless there are multiple instances of it).
-This means that formulas in a proof act more like resources that are being produced/consumed and that proofs keep track of which resources are needed to obtain what.
-This informal interpretation of linear logic proofs is what has been dubbed the ``resource interpretation" of linear logic.
-This interpretation will play a crucial role in the sequel.
-We, however, will be concerned with the intuitionistic fragment whose consequence relation can be understood, as normal, by taking the usual sequent calculus of linear logic~\cite{Girard_LinearLogic_1987} and restricting the succeedent to contain at most one formula.
-This restriction trivialises the additive disjunction, the structural modality of the right hand side of a sequent and the unit of the additive disjunction.
-The resulting system, whilst losing the nice symmetry properties previously exhibited, still retains the resource interpretation.
-It also now becomes easier to introduce a natural deduction system for linear logic (though this isn't without issue, c.f.~\cite{Benton_Bierman_dePaiva_TermCalc4ILL_1993,Bierman_OnILL_1994}).
-Our goal will be to give a Base-extension Semantics for Intuitionistic Linear Logic in a manner similar to that of Sandqvist's for IPL.
-However, as can be easily demonstrated, directly using the structures Sandqvist defines for his Base-extension Semantics would fail to be sound (or complete) with respect to intuitionistic linear logic.
-That is because the semantics of Sandqvist fail to capture the resource-like nature of formulas.
-Doing so requires something more nuanced.
-We can demonstrate this as follows: Suppose the atomic rules and atomic derivability relation $\vdash_\baseB$ as defined in Figure~\ref{fig:B-eS-IPL}.
-Suppose the set of atoms $S=\{p,q\}$.
-Then, we know that $S\deriveBaseM{\baseB}p$ holds by $\mbox{(Ref)}$.
-This, however, is at odds with our understanding of resource. ``What is the purpose of the atom $q$", we might ask?
-In fact, this example exhibits the inherently structural nature of the atomic derivability relation of Sandqvist.
-Clearly such a semantics cannot be sound and complete with respect to IPL in the way described before.
-Thus we need to look elsewhere for a starting point.
-To that end, we use the work of Gheorghiu, Gu, and Pym~\cite{AlexTaoDavid_PtS4IMLL} on the Base-extension Semantics for the Intuitionistic Multiplicative fragment of Linear Logic.
-In this paper, they show how just how Sandqivst's approach to Base-extension Semantics can be extended to capture the notion of a formula (or atom) as a resource.
-The semantics is summarised in Figure~\ref{fig:B-eS-IMLL}.
-The key difference is that here, capital letters now refer to \emph{multisets} of atoms and that the clause $\mbox{(Ref)}$ now requires that \emph{only} the atom be assumed.
-This is a very strong notion of reflexivity.
-Furthermore, we note that the rule $(\mbox{App})$ now requires that each derivation bring its own multiset of resources and that they are combined to obtain the conclusion of a rule.
-This will provide us with an excellent starting point.
-However, their work is but a starting point.
-Capturing the whole logic means that everything has to be generalised.
-Notably, the mixing of multiplicative, additive and modal behaviours makes for quite a challenge, as we shall see.
+However, more importantly, since we cannot generally weaken or contract, the notion of reflexivity of the consequence relation of the logic is now sufficiently strict as to require that $\Gamma\vdash\varphi$ if and only if $\Gamma=\{\varphi\}$.
+Were $\Gamma$ to contain any other formulae, this would amount to some measure of weakening.
+As a result, each formula can only be used once in a proof, unless there are multiple instances of it as hypothesis.
+This means that formulae in a proof act rather like resources that are being produced/consumed and that proofs keep track of which resources are needed to obtain what.
+This informal interpretation of proofs in linear logic is what has been dubbed the ``resource interpretation" of linear logic and will play a key role in guiding our choices in the sequel.
+We, however, will be concerned with the intuitionistic fragment of linear logic, whose consequence relation can be understood, as normal, by taking the usual sequent calculus of linear logic~\cite{Girard_LinearLogic_1987} and restricting the succeedent to contain at most one formula.
+This restriction trivialises the additive disjunction, the modality which has its structural rules on the right and the unit of the additive disjunction.
+The resulting system, whilst losing the nice symmetry properties previously exhibited across all connectives, still retains the resource interpretation.
+It also now becomes easier to introduce a natural deduction system for linear logic as in~\cite{Benton_Bierman_dePaiva_TermCalc4ILL_1993,Bierman_OnILL_1994,Mints_NormalNatDedForILL_1998,Troelstra_NatDetForILL_1992}.